benjaminion/upgrading-ethereum-book/src/book.md

 An implementation can do this zero padding "virtually", and can optimise further by storing the various levels of hashes of zero chunks: $H(0 + 0)$, $H(H(0 + 0) + H(0 + 0))$, and so on.
 So we don't always need to build the whole tree to find the Merkle root.

 Note that the Merkleization of a single chunk is always just the chunk itself.
-This cuts down on the overall amount of hashing needed.
+This reduces the overall amount of hashing needed.

 #### The Hash Tree Root

-The hash tree root is a generalisation of Merkleization that we can apply to the kind of complex, compound datastructures that occur in the beacon state.
-Calculating hash tree roots is tightly connected to they type-scheme of [Simple Serialize](/part2/building_blocks/ssz).
+The hash tree root is a generalisation of Merkleization that we can apply to the kind of complex, compound datastructures we have in the beacon state.
+Calculating hash tree roots is tightly connected to the type-scheme of [Simple Serialize](/part2/building_blocks/ssz).

-Merkleization of SSZ objects is recursive.
+Calculating the hash tree root of an SSZ object is recursive.
 Given a composite SSZ object, we iteratively move through the layers of its structure until we reach a basic type or collection of basic types that we can pack into chunks and Merkleize directly.
 Then we move back through the structure using the calculated hash tree roots as chunks themselves.

-In simplified form (once again ignoring the SSZ union type) there are basically two paths to choose from when Merkleizing an object.
+In simplified form (once again ignoring the SSZ union type) there are basically two paths to choose from when finding an object's hash tree root.
 For basic types or collections of basic types (lists and vectors), we just pack and Merklieze directly.
-For containers and collections of composite types, we recursively find the hash tree roots.
+For containers and collections of composite types, we recursively find the hash tree roots of the contents.
 The following two rules are a simplistic summary of the first six rules listed in [the specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization).
- 1. If `X` is an SSZ basic object, a list or vector of basic objects, or a bitlist or bit vector, then `hash_tree_root(X) = merkleize(pack(X))`.
-The packing function returns a list of chunks.
+ 1. If `X` is an SSZ basic object, a list or vector of basic objects, or a bitlist or bit vector, then `hash_tree_root(X) = merkleize_chunks(pack(X))`.
+The packing function returns a list of chunks that can be Merkleized directly.
- 2. If `X` is an SSZ container, or a vector or list of composite objects, then the hash tree root is calculated recursively, `hash_tree_root(X) = merkleize([hash_tree_root(x) for x in X])`.
-This list comprehension returns a list of hash tree roots, which is equivalent to a list of chunks.
+ 2. If `X` is an SSZ container, or a vector or list of composite objects, then the hash tree root is calculated recursively, `hash_tree_root(X) = merkleize_chunks([hash_tree_root(x) for x in X])`.
+The list comprehension is a list of hash tree roots, which is equivalent to a list of chunks.

-Note that the SSZ specification uses the term "Merkleization" to refer to both the Merkle tree construction process [above](#merkleization) and the process of finding the hash tree root.
-I've chosen to distinguish between them more precisely.
-Calculating the hash tree root of an object uses Merkleization, potentially multiple steps of it, but also involves other steps such as recursion, and packing and chunking.
-Nonetheless, hash tree roots are Merkle roots.

 ##### Packing and Chunking

 Merkleization operates on lists of "chunks", which are 32-byte blobs of data.
 Lists generated by means of step 2 above are already in this form.
-However, step 1 involving basic objects requires a "packing and chunking" operation prior to Merkleization, which is the `pack()` function.
+However, step 1 involves basic objects that require a "packing and chunking" operation prior to Merkleization.

 The [spec](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization) gives the precise rules for packing and chunking, but it basically looks like this:
   - The object (a basic type, a list/vector of basic types, or a bitlist/bitvector) is serialised via SSZ.
 The sentinel bit is omitted from the serialisation of bitlist types.
   - The serialisation is right-padded with zero bytes up to the next full chunk (32 byte boundary).
   - The result is split into a list of 32 byte chunks.

-The Merkleization operation will right-pad the list of chunks with zero chunks where necessary up to the following lengths.
+The Merkleization operation will right-pad the list of chunks with (virtual) zero chunks where necessary up to the following lengths.
    * All basic types give a single chunk; no basic type has a serialisation longer than 32 bytes.
    * `Bitlist[N]` and `Bitvector[N]`: `(N + 255) // 256` (dividing by chunk size in bits and rounding up)
    * `List[B, N]` and `Vector[B, N]`, where `B` is a basic type: `(N * size_of(B) + 31) // 32` (dividing by chunk size in bytes and rounding up)